-Stage Framework/substantive - partial
+Framework/substantive - partial

-Conflict nature Government

-Peace process Rwanda-RPF process

-Parties The Government of the Republic of Rwanda and the Rwandese Patriotic Front.

-Third parties In the presence of the Facilitator (The Republic of Tanzania): Hon.
-Ahmed Hassan Diria

-Minister for Foreign Affairs and International Cooperation.

-In the presence of the Representative of the Current Chairman of the OAU: Papa Louis the OAU, in charge of Political Affairs

-Fall, Ambassador of Senegal to Ethiopia and Representative to OAU principles for (VII) New Areas of Agreement (Provisions relating to the Executive Power, Transitional National Assembly, Relationship between the Transitional National Assembly and the Broad- Based Transitional Government, Political Code of Ethics binding the political forces called upon to participate in the Transitional Institutions,

-For the Secretary General of the OAU, Dr M. T. Mapuranga, Assistant Secretary General of

-Description This is a short central agreement centered around the power-sharing, providing for

-Miscellaneous Provisions).

-Agreement document

-RW_930109_ProtocolOnPowerSharing.pdf (opens in new tab) | Download PDF
+Stage

+Conflict nature Government Peace process Rwanda-RPF process Parties Government of the Republic of Rwanda, Rwandese Patriotic Front Third parties For and on behalf of the Facilitator (United Republic of Tanzania): Benjamin Mkapa, Minister for Science, Technology and Higher Education.
+In the presence of the Representative of the Current Chairman of the OAU: Papa Louis Fall, Ambassador of Senegal to Ethiopia, Tanzania and the OUA In the presence of the Representative of the Secretary General of the OAU: Dr M. T. Mapuranga, Assistant Secretary General in charge of Political Affairs.
+Description This short agreement is centered around the Rule of Law, providing for principles for (I) national unity; (II) democracy ; (III) pluralism, (IV) human rights.
+Agreement document RW_920818_ProtocolOnRuleOfLLaw.pdf (opens in new tab) Download PDF